This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are

 Do I Need a Lawyer to Help with the Lawsuit Filing Process?

-It’s highly recommended that you obtain an experienced lawyer to help you get through this process.
+It’s highly recommended that you obtain an experienced lawyer to help you through this process.
 Without the right lawyer, you run a serious risk of making mistakes that disqualify your case.
-You also run the risk of losing your case, even if you manage to make it through all the steps correctly.
+You also risk losing your case, even if you manage to make it through all the steps correctly.

 Don’t settle for a general lawyer or someone who has never worked on this kind of lawsuit.

 What Kind of Lawsuit Can I File for Cerebral Palsy in Kansas?

-You might need to do this to hold accountable those medical professionals who caused your child’s disability or to fight back against discrimination and denial of rights and services because of limitations.
+You might need to do this to hold accountable those medical professionals.
+They caused your child’s disability or to fight back against discrimination and denial of rights and services because of limitations.

 Medical Malpractice Lawsuits

 A medical malpractice lawsuit is an action you take against a doctor or other type of medical professional, even a hospital, if necessary.
 Medical malpractice occurs when that professional, or more than one, fails to provide a patient with the appropriate and adequate standard of care, resulting in significant harm.

 In the case of a child with cerebral palsy, you may be able to prove that a careless mistake caused or contributed to permanent disabilities.

 Kansas does not always allow private legal action, that is, filing a lawsuit over discrimination.
 It depends on the situation, and your lawyer can help you make that distinction.